Kayarchy - the sea kayaker's online handbook and reference

 Pacific outrigger canoes

-Racing canoes aside, an OC-3 for leisure use can be anything from 17 feet to 32 feet long.
-They make fast and seaworthy sailing boats if you add a mast, a small sail and a second outrigger to turn them into slim trimarans, steered with a paddle not a rudder.
+An OC-3 for leisure use can be anything up to about 33 feet long.
+They make fast and seaworthy sailing boats if you add a mast and a small sail, and maybe a second outrigger to turn them into slim trimarans, steered with a side-mounted rudder or with a paddle like the red boat shown below.

-Sailing a canoe much longer than 18 feet usually requires a crew of three or more.
-An OC-6 can sail at 20 knots, with two of the crew struggling to steer and the others sitting on a trampoline rigged over the water between main hull and ama but after transport to a new location it can take six hours to rig one for sailing.
-They are practical for a canoe club which can store its boats next to the water.
+Sailing a canoe 20 or 30 feet long usually takes a crew of three or more.
+An OC-6 can sail at 20 knots with two of the crew struggling to steer and the others sitting on a trampoline rigged over the water between main hull and ama.
+After transport to a new location it can take six hours to rig one for sailing, so they're practical for a canoe club which can store its boats next to the water.

 Other multihulls for exposed waters

+On this page we'll just give some basics, with links to sites where you can find out the detail.
+In particular there are Michael Schacht's great site at www.proafile.com and the proa section of Craig O'Donnell's Cheap Pages.
 For the nice design on the left, with a crab claw rig for beach cruising, see Kris Seluga's site at www.rclandsailing.com/catamaran.
 Last time we asked him he did not sell plans but if you ask him nicely he may e-mail you the dimensions.
-We come back to crab claw rigs below.

 Multihulls in general are much less popular than small monohull sailboats, except as total speed machines like Hobies, Darts, Hurricanes, Nacras, Prindles, Unicorns, C-Class and so on.
 Any sailing multihull is faster than a monohull of similar length, but more complex and expensive, and usually too wide to travel on the roof of a vehicle unless dismantled.
 Dismantling and re-assembly takes quite a long time.